pacien/tincapp/readme.md

 The complete list of features, the quickstart guides and the user manual can be found on the project's website: https://tincapp.pacien.org.

-Community support is mainly provided through the dedicated IRC channel: `#tincapp` on `irc.freenode.net`.
+Community support is mainly provided through the dedicated Matrix Room and linked IRC channel: `#tincapp:pacien.net` and `#tincapp` on `irc.freenode.net`.

 Download